Check out our 3-minute video celebrating the victories and leaders of the tenant right to counsel movement!

 - Federal Reserve Bank of Kansas City, Evictions Highlight Need for Tenants To Have Counsel

-- National League of Cities and NCCCRC, Using Right to Counsel as an Eviction Diversion Strategy
+- The National League of Cities: Using Right to Counsel as an Eviction Diversion Strategy (blog) and Expanding Access to Legal Representation: Right to Counsel & Eviction Prevention (webinar)

 Organizing around the tenant right to counsel